Skip to product information

 Sharp Wizard OZ-7000

-The Sharp Wizard OZ-7000, released in 1989, was a pioneer in the "electronic organizer" market and a direct precursor to the modern PDA, famously appearing in pop culture as a status symbol of the high-tech businessman.
-Featuring a vertical clamshell design and a 96x64 black-and-white LCD, the unit came equipped with 32 KB of internal memory and six core functions: a memo pad, telephone directory, calendar, schedule, world clock, and calculator.
-What truly set the Wizard apart was its innovative IC Card expansion slot; by sliding transparent touch-sensitive cards over the secondary keyboard area, users could transform the device into a scientific calculator, a language translator, or even a programmable computer using a specialized BASIC expansion card.
-While it was much larger than the pocket-sized devices that followed, the OZ-7000’s ability to sync data with a PC or Macintosh via a proprietary serial cable made it an indispensable tool for the pre-internet era.
-Despite lacking a backlight and requiring a constant supply of lithium coin cells to keep its memory from wiping, the "Wizard" became a global success, proving that there was a massive consumer appetite for carrying an entire office's worth of information in a jacket pocket.
+The Sharp Wizard OZ-7000, released in 1989, was a true pioneer in the electronic organizer market and a direct ancestor to modern smartphones, serving as a massive status symbol for tech-savvy business professionals.
+Featuring a flip-open design and a small black-and-white screen, the pocket-sized device came equipped with six core office tools: a memo pad, telephone directory, calendar, schedule tracker, world clock, and calculator.
+What truly set the Wizard apart was its innovative expansion slot: by sliding transparent, touch-sensitive cards over the keyboard area, users could instantly transform the gadget into a scientific calculator, a language translator, or even a programmable computer.
+The device also had the futuristic ability to back up its data to a Mac or PC using a companion cable, proving to the world that there was a massive consumer appetite for carrying an entire office's worth of information right in a jacket pocket.

 Donated by: Brian Quinn